Pawancod/MemoryDb-Vector-Search/README.md

    go run main.go

 ## Steps to make this work
-   --> make the redis up by having cluster endpoint --> Add question/answers in qa.model file to store the question and answers in redis by using  in `StoreQAPair` --> from line 34 to 51 , there exist logic to store the question/answer --> from line 53 to 66  ther exist the logic to perfomr vector search --> one can update the query question to test
+  - Make the Redis instance available by setting up the cluster endpoint.
+  - Add questions and answers in the `model/qa.go` file to store them in Redis using `StoreQAPair`.
+  - Lines 34 to 51 contain the logic for storing the question/answer pairs.
+  - Lines 53 to 66 contain the logic for performing vector search.
+  - You can update the query question to test.